ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 1. Using C#6 we write two overloads, and overload resolution prefers one candidate.
 2. Still using C#6, we upgrade one of our library references to a new version in which a type now becomes tasklike.
-3. We upgrade our code to C#7, and our existing code either starts to break with an ambiguity error, or picks a different overload altogether.
+3. We upgrade to C#7, and our existing code either starts to break with an ambiguity error, or picks a different overload altogether.

-In the following examples, suppose we are happily using `ValueTask` in our C#6 code, but the `ValueTask` NuGet package is updated to make it tasklike while we're still on C#6, and subsequently we update our code to C#7...
+In the following examples, suppose we are happily using `ValueTask` in our C#6 code, but the `ValueTask` NuGet package is updated to make it tasklike while we're still on C#6, and subsequently we update to C#7.

+> I think there's a general principle of the feature (at least in type inference) to keep in mind: *"all other things being equal, async lambdas still gravitate towards `Task`".*

 ```csharp
 // Example 1: in C#6 this code compiles fine and picks the first overload,